AbdullahMohamed55/DDPG-Tensorflow-TORCS/README.md

 ### Actor Network
 The actor network takes states.
-And we used 2 hidden layers with 300 and 600 hidden units.
+And we used 2 hidden layers with 300 and 600 hidden units with relu activation function for both.
 The output consists of 3 continuous actions, Steering, which is a single unit with tanh activation function.
 Acceleration, which is a single unit with sigmoid activation function.
 Brake, another single unit with sigmoid activation function, then we updated the Actor Network from the gradients computed from the Critic Network.

 ### Critic Network
 The critic network takes both the states and action as inputs, and outputs the Q-Value.

 We used 4 hidden layers:
-- 2 hidden layers with 300 then 600 hidden units for the states
+- 2 hidden layers with 300 then 600 hidden units for the states, relu then linear activation function respectively.
-- 600 hidden units for the actions
+- 1 hidden layer with 600 hidden units for the actions with linear activation function.
-- the last hidden layer has 600 hidden units merging the output of action and state hidden layers together.
+- the last hidden layer has 600 hidden units merging the output of action and state hidden layers together with relu activation function and the output is with linear activation function.